1. Antigen and antibody

 2. Special ingredients

 The immune response is a fragile non-covalent bonding process.
 The entire reaction is affected by time, interferences, bridges, structural analogs and so on.
 In order to eliminate these adverse effects, some special components are generally added to the buffer system.
-The ingredients are defined as secondary raw materials and detailed in the process.
+The ingredients are defined as secondary IVD raw materials and detailed in the process.

 We analyze the raw materials and processes of in vitro diagnostics in order to find a suitable R&D idea, guide the R&D process and improve R&D efficiency.
 The whole R&D idea is divided into product R&D and improvement R&D.